kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/group_replication.md

 mysql.kubedb.com/my-group created
 ```

-**Wait for the cluster to be ready :**
+**Wait for the cluster to be ready:**

 `KubeDB` operator watches for `MySQL` objects using Kubernetes API.
-When a `MySQL` object is created, `KubeDB` operator will create a new StatefulSet, Services and Secrets etc.
+When a `MySQL` object is created, `KubeDB` operator will create a new StatefulSet, Services, and Secrets, etc.
 Now, watch `MySQL` is going to  `Running` state and also watch `StatefulSet` and its pod is created and going to `Running` state,

 ```console